ABI-Tutorials/DTP-Project-FemurFitting/source/femurproject.rst

 Outline
 -------

-You will need to start MAP-Client and create a new workflow via the menu item *File|New > Workflow*.
+You will need to start MAP-Client and create a new workflow via the menu item  :menuselection:`File --> New --> Workflow`.
 This just requires you to select a folder: create a new, empty folder, for example "femurproject" on the Desktop, and select it.

 At this point the MAP-Client interface will show a blank project and a list of plugins you can use, as shown in :numref:`fig_dtp_cp_blankfemurproject`: